gard-projects/machine-learning/LinearRegression/README.md

 ```
 It is important than the variable **m** is included in the slicing, because if it is omitted the resulting slicing operation will not be of the correct shape expected by the `fit` function. \
 For now we set the **epochs** and **learning rate $\alpha$** to 10 000 and 0.001 respectively.
 The exact reason for the choice of values will be explained shortly.

+At this stage we are almost ready to do gradient descent, but there are two additional steps that need to be done.
+First we need to intialize the weight matrix, as it is used to estimate responses.
+There are multiple ways to do so including:
+(1) **Random initialization**: use Uniform distribution or Normal distribution to set parameters
+(2) **Zero initialization**: set all the parameters equal to 0
+(3) **Pre-training / Transfer training**: using pre-trained weights from an existing model (not applicable here)